MakeSchool-Tutorials/Reddit-On-Rails/P5-Authentication/content.md

   end
 ```

-You can see what's available in our callback to omniauth.
+You can see what's available in our callback to omniauth by visiting http://localhost:3000/auth/facebook.

+Your server should print out the information retrieved by omniauth.
 It should contain information such as their Facebook ID, email, and a token.
 Based on the information you've gotten back we can create a user now.

 5. But we have a problem now.
 We need to identify a facebook user coming back to the site.
 We can't let them just sign up and create a new user everytime so we need to add some fields to our user table to identify Facebook users.
 So let's create two new fields: provider and UID.
 Which will store the provider we're using for third party authentication and their user id on that service.